Spider-Man: Brand New Day Trailer May Hint at Another Historic MCU Villain

 Comparison between Miles Warren and Ben Reilly's Jackals.

-In the comics, Miles Warren was a professor of biochemistry at Empire State University who became obsessed with cloning, while dressing up as something that doesn't at all look like a jackal, alternatively, instead of making him look like Jim Carrey's The Grinch, Brand New Day might give him Ben Reilly's outfit when he had taken the tole, since the name works thematically with his Anubis mask and his gimmick of bringing the dead back to life.
+In Marvel Comics, Miles Warren was a professor of biochemistry at Empire State University who became obsessed with cloning and dressed up as something that didn't look like a jackal.
+Rather, Brand New Day might give Miles Ben Reilly's outfit, since the name works thematically with his Anubis mask and his gimmick of bringing the dead back to life.

-It's unknown how large his role in Brand New Day will be, but from Perez's wording, it's unlikely to be a one-and-done comic book cover tribute in a montage.
-Some have already pegged Keith David as Warren, who narrates part of the trailer.
-"Spiders have three life cycles.
+It's unknown how large Miles' role in Brand New Day will be, but from Perez's wording, it's unlikely to be a one-and-done comic book cover tribute in a montage.
+Some already pegged Keith David as Warren, who narrates part of the trailer: "Spiders have three life cycles.
 When between cycles, it can leave the spider vulnerable to threats."

-How This Villain Leads to The Clone Saga
+How This Spider-Man Villain Leads to the Clone Saga

-An identity crisis story in the 90s in which Jackal misled Peter Parker to believe his life was a lie and that Ben Reilly was the real Peter Parker, which spiraled into an infamous, bloated storyline that ran over 70 issues.
-However, Holland has in the past expressed his fondness for Brian Michael Bendis's well-received modern retelling of the story from Ultimate Spider-Man, which lasted a concise 9 issues.
+The Clone Saga is a '90s identity crisis story in which Jackal led Peter Parker to believe his life was a lie and that Ben Reilly was the real Peter Parker, which spiraled into an infamous storyline that ran over 70 issues.
+Holland has expressed his fondness for Brian Michael Bendis' well-received modern retelling of the story from Ultimate Spider-Man, which lasted for nine issues.

 An image from Ultimate Spider-Man showing Jessica Drew, a female clone of Peter Parker.

-All the way back in 2017, when Holland was interviewed by Brazilian entertainment site CinePop (via Screenrant), he said, "I really like the Clone Saga," and that "it could be really cool if Peter, or Spider-Man, has to fight people with the same powers as him," and used Jessica Drew from Ultimate Spider-Man, a female clone of Peter Parker, as an example:
+In 2017, when Holland was interviewed by Brazilian entertainment site CinePop (via Screen Rant), he said, "I really like the Clone Saga" and that "it could be really cool if Peter, or Spider-Man, has to fight people with the same powers as him."
+He used Jessica Drew from Ultimate Spider-Man, a female clone of Peter Parker, as an example:

 "I really like the Clone Saga.
 I think it could be really cool if Peter, or Spider-Man has to fight people with the same powers as him.
 Spider-Woman's super cool...I think she's called Spider-Girl who is his clone.
 They kind of like hit it off and they take their masks off and they're like... [shocked look] What the hell?!
 They're like the same person, but she's just a girl.
 I think that's really cool."

-Which could mean that some version of Jessica Drew might eventually make it to live-action, unlike Olivia Wilde's canceled attempt at the character, if Holland's wish is ever granted.
+This could mean that some version of Jessica Drew might make it to live-action, unlike Olivia Wilde's canceled attempt at the character, if Holland's wish is ever granted.

 "There are so many things we have not seen in Spider-Man yet...I want to use bad guys never seen in movies.
 The first films were so traditional, and so scrupulously followed the character's classic plot...So there's a lot of stuff left in stock.
 The Clone Saga, for example.
 It would be so cool...I could play seven characters.
 That means seven checks!
 And I like the idea of having characters in front of Spider-Man who have the same powers as him.
 It would make sense, because cloning is more or less coming true.
 It would make sense to talk about that.
 Like a villain who would say, 'This kid has super powers, I want twenty like him who fight for me.
 I'll take one of his hairs and try to clone him.'
 And obviously, it would go wrong!"

-Whether he's merely a minor villain or the true mastermind of Brand New Day, Warren's presence in this sequel has so many implications for the future of Spider-Man in the MCU and Holland's wish to punch himself in the face.
+Whether he's merely a minor villain or the true mastermind of Brand New Day, Warren's presence in this sequel has many implications for the future of Spider-Man in the MCU.

 - In This Article: Spider-Man 4